Why Kevin O’Leary Of ‘Shark Tank’ Is The Object Of One Canadian Politician’s Crusade

-Kevin O’Leary may ruffle the feathers of some entrepreneurs on Shark Tank, but his musing about a leadership run for Canada’s federal Conservative party has one politician comparing the businessman to Donald Trump.
+Kevin O’Leary may ruffle the feathers of some entrepreneurs on Shark Tank, but his musing about a leadership run for Canada’s federal Conservative Party has one politician comparing the businessman to Donald Trump.

 More precisely, one half of Donald Trump.
-Although Lisa Raitt, Canada’s current Opposition Critic for Finance, stopped short of using the name of the U.S. President-Elect and O’Leary in the same sentence, The Toronto Sun reports that she said Kellie Leitch, a declared leadership candidate, was “the other half of Donald Trump,” that blamed immigrants for Canada’s problems, after listing her issues with O’Leary.
+Although Lisa Raitt, Canada’s current Opposition critic for finance, stopped short of using the name of the U.S. president-elect and O’Leary in the same sentence, the Toronto Sun reports that she said Kellie Leitch, a declared leadership candidate, was “the other half of Donald Trump” that blamed immigrants for Canada’s problems, after listing her issues with O’Leary.
 That would perhaps imply Raitt sees O’Leary as the first half of Donald Trump.

 “O’Leary is a TV entertainer with no filter.